 To get the most from this tutorial, you'll want to be using Photoshop CC, and you'll want to make sure that your copy of Photoshop CC is up to date.
-And with that, let's get started!Get the PDF version of this tutorial!
+And with that, let's get started!Download our tutorials as print-ready PDFs!

 Opening Images From The Start Screen

 When we launch Photoshop CC, the first thing we see is the Start screen, also known as the Start workspace.
 If you've already opened one or more images, they'll appear as thumbnails in the Recent Files area in the center of the screen: